SWRC-Modding/CT/ModMPGame/README.md

 It allows players to enter commands via the ingame chat.
 Every chat message starting with a '/' is treated as a command which is executed server side.
 All of the mod's functionality is implemented within _services_.
 Each service exists independently from the others and implements specific functionality.
 Which commands are available depends on the currently active services.
 Thanks to the modular design, adding a new service is just a matter of creating a new subclass of _AdminService_ and adding it to the list in _ModMPGame.ini_.
 Existing services can be removed from that list if they are not wanted.
 A service implementer can decide whether everybody can execute commands or only admins.
-The host of the server is always an admin by default.
+The host of a non-dedicated server is always an admin by default.

 ## Installation
 1. Copy the content of the mod's _GameData_ directory into the one from your SWRC installation.
 2. Edit System.ini: Find the two occurences of 'ServerActors=...' (they're not next to each other!) under _Engine.GameEngine_ and replace the '=' with '+='.
-Comment out or remove the one with _IpDrv.UdpBeacon_ and add a new entry: 'ServerActors+=ModMPGame.AdminControl'
+Add the following new entry: 'ServerActors+=ModMPGame.AdminControl'

 ## Default services